 ALSO READ: Best Buffets Singapore: Carousel, Colony, Edge, Peppermint, The Line Buffet Prices

-It’s also worthy to note that the certain card networks assign the MCCs in the same way, but others do them differently.
-Since there is no standardisation, these categorisation may differ or be the same for Stripe, Visa checkout, MasterCard, etc.
+Also, know that certain card networks assign the MCCs in the same way, but some do them a little differently.
+So there might not be any standardisation across Stripe, Visa checkout, MasterCard, etc.

 Typically, for an expenditure to qualify as “dining”, it must be made at a merchant with the following MCCs: